 Some decisions you make now can affect your family’s financial picture for decades.

 Expecting a baby?
-Think your newborn will go to college someday?
+You will have probably prepared for the initial expenses, like a good baby swing and the reams of nappies you’ll need, but will you want your newborn to go to college someday?
 It sounds premature to begin thinking about tuition now, but it’s just good financial planning.
 Some decisions you make now, before your baby is born or while you still have a tiny newborn, can affect your family’s financial picture for decades.
 Here are five finance tips for new parents:

 1. Set up a 529 plan

 A 529 plan account allows you to set aside money for college, graduate school, and other educational expenses while gaining substantial tax advantages.
 The accounts can be used for the named beneficiary — your baby — as well as any siblings or descendants, so you won’t lose the money if your child grows up to be a rock star or professional athlete and never goes to college.
 Because of the power of compounding, money that you contribute at birth for your child’s higher education will grow over time, tax-free.
 If you add funds regularly — many plans offer automatic deductions that let you contribute a set amount each month from your savings accounts — you could set aside a significant portion of your child’s tuition money by the time college comes around.
+Then, you can help them attend whatever college they like and teach them about how Credit Cards to Build Credit and how to use money efficiently whilst they’re away.
+Your planning and preparation can help them be financially stable whilst at college.
 Shop around for the best plans; each state has different rules.
 Consider choosing a plan that doesn’t require your child to attend college in a particular state, because you can’t know where your family will be living by then or what your child will prefer.
 Because of the tax advantages, it’s often worth your time to set up such a plan even if you don’t think you’ll have trouble funding your child’s tuition.
 The first $10,000 contributed each year is typically state tax deductible, so for someone living in a high tax state like New York or California, that could translate into a $1,000 savings on your state tax bill each year.
 Not many other investments provide for a 10% gain on day one, and when combined with the fact that your 529 contributions grow tax-free, it’s obvious why establishing a 529 plan in the year that your child is born can be a wise finance move for new parents.

 2. Set up baby’s first bank account